hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere-template/README.md

 }
 ```

-## Using the vSphere Template with local builders
+## Using the vSphere Template with Local Builders

-Once the [vSphere](/packer/integrations/hashicorp/vsphere/latest/components/post-processor/vsphere) post-processor takes an
+Once the [vSphere](/packer/integrations/hashicorp/vsphere/latest/components/post-processor/vsphere) post-processor takes an artifact
-artifact from the builder and uploads it to a vSphere endpoint, you may want
+from the builder and uploads it to a vSphere endpoint, you may want the virtual machine to be marked
-the VM to be marked as a template.
-Packer can do this for you automatically
+as a template.
-using a sequence definition (a collection of post-processors that are treated
-as as single pipeline, see [Post-Processors](/packer/docs/templates/legacy_json_templates/post-processors)
-for more information):

-**HCL2**
+In HCL2:

 ```hcl
 build {